 Remember that old carnival game where you had to guess how many jellybeans were in a jar?
 Well, guessing is more than pure fun, it’s also a key part of kindergarten math.
 Here’s how to bring it to the breakfast table!

 What You Need:

-- A box of cereal with just one general shape and size (ex.
+- Box of cereal with just one general shape and size (ex.
 Cheerios or Chex)